For in Scripture it says:

 The idea of Jesus being a stumbling stone seems strange.
 We are instructed not to become a stumbling stone for anyone else (Luke 17:1-2, 1 Cor.
 10:32).
 And Jesus himself, in Luke 7:23, says “Blessed is anyone who does not stumble on account of me.”
 So what does this passage mean that talks about Jesus being a stumbling stone, a rock that makes people fall?

 The context of the passage in Isaiah 8:14 concerns a feared enemy attack.
 The northern kingdom of Israel had joined with Syria to attack the southern kingdom of Judah.
-And Ahaz, the king of Judah was looking to an alliance with Assyria.
-Isaiah is trying to encourage him to trust instead in God.
+And Ahaz, the king of Judah was looking for an alliance with Assyria.
+But Isaiah encouraged him to trust instead in God.
 It is God that Ahaz should fear and regard as holy rather than the attacking armies.

 And then comes the passage that Peter is quoting.
 Israel was rejecting the holiness of God and the protection he could provide.
 They stumbled and fell because they refused to trust in God.
 But they did not just stumble.
 God made them stumble.
 Since they refused to trust him, he would ensure that they fell in the coming battles (2 Thess 2:10-12).